Seeed-Studio/wiki-documents/docs/reTerminal.md

 #### Method 1: Using SSH over Wi-Fi/ Ethernet

 If you want to log in to the Raspberry Pi OS using **SSH over Wi-Fi/ Ethernet**, you can follow the steps below.
 First set up Wi-Fi/Ethernet on the reTerminal and then SSH using Windows/Mac/Linux.

+**Note:** If you have configured WiFi and enabled SSH using Raspberry Pi Imager, you can skip steps 1 - 4

 - **Step 1.** If you have a **Wi-Fi connection**, click the **Wi-Fi icon** on the top right corner of the Raspberry Pi OS Desktop, select your Wi-Fi network and enter the password using the on-screen virtual keyboard